SaraHall22/Data-Science-Assessment/README.md

   10. oldpeak: ST depression induced by exercise relative to rest
   11. slope: the slope of the peak exercise ST segment
   12. ca: number of major vessels (0-3) colored by flourosopy
-  13. thal: Thalium Stress test Result 0 = normal 1 = fixed defect; 2 =             reversable defect
+  13. thal: Thalium Stress test Result 0 = normal 1 = fixed defect; 2 =reversable defect

 The original scientific source of the data is unknown but was originally taken from https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset?select=heart.csv and saved into my local harddrive.